 Did Grant Morrison’s run break Batman forever?

 Now, the big question is, does knowing all this hurt Morrison’s run or permanently break Batman as a character?
 Hardly.
-If anything, it only makes the run more definitive by giving us a fuller picture of the character and his limitations, and safeguards his future by providing a yardstick for future creators to refer to before taking their stories in ill-advised tonal directions.
+If anything, it only makes the run more definitive.
+Morrison gives us a fuller picture of the character and his limitations, and safeguards his future by providing a yardstick for future creators to refer to before taking their stories in ill-advised tonal directions.

-And besides, if Batman Day reminds us of anything, it’s that our hero’s 82-year history is defined as much by how hard he’s fought as how often he’s won, and nothing – not Grant Morrison or even the darkness itself – is going to change that.
+Besides, if Batman Day reminds us of anything, it’s that our hero’s 82-year history is defined as much by how hard he’s fought as how often he’s won.
+Nothing – not Grant Morrison or even the darkness itself – is going to change that.